hlship/cli-tools/README.md

 A complete and open-source example is [dialog-tool](https://github.com/hlship/dialog-tool), which also shows how to organize a tool so that it can be installed as a Homebrew formula.

+## Compatibility

+`cli-tools` is compatible with Clojure 1.11 and above, and w/ Babashka.

 ## defcommand